TRAPPIST-1 Solar System Found by NASA, Earth-Like Planets Could Support Life

 — NASA (@NASA) February 22, 2017

-“With much greater sensitivity, Webb will be able to detect the chemical fingerprints of water, methane, oxygen, ozone, and other components of a planet’s atmosphere,” NASA says.
+“With much greater sensitivity, Webb will be able to detect the chemical fingerprints of water, methane, oxygen, ozone, and other components of a planet’s atmosphere,” NASA said.
 “Webb also will analyze planets’ temperatures and surface pressures – key factors in assessing their habitability.”

 The TRAPPIST-1 star & 7 Earth-sized planets orbiting it, are relatively close to us; located ~40 light-years away: https://t.co/QS80AnZ2Jg pic.twitter.com/GiKAFXyNvo